Informational Interviews and Building Your Professional Network

 Ground rules for contacting professionals

-• "I'd like to ask about your transition"
+• "I'd like to learn more about your transition into medical writing after completing your PhD."

-• "I read your LinkedIn and am curious about your experience at a start-up and big pharma"
+• "I read your LinkedIn and am curious about your experience working at a start-up and big pharma."

 Preparing for an informational interview